Lagro, Indiana

 Lagro is a town in Lagro Township, Wabash County, in the U.S. state of Indiana.
 The population was 349 at the 2020 census.

 History

 The community was named after Le Gris, a Miami Chief.
 The Lagro post office has been in operation since 1893.

 The National Register of Historic Places listed St. Patrick's Roman Catholic Church in 1999 and the Masonic Temple and the Red Men Hall in 2020.

+Beginning in 1929, one of the main industries in Wabash County was rock wool production.
+As of 1937 at least five production facilities had been built in Wabash county, two of which were in or near Lagro.

+In 1990, the Indiana Department of Environmental Management had designated the Celotex Corporation at 700-1400 W Main Street a potential hazardous waste site.
+In 2012, IDEM found the site to be contaminated with asbestos and other industrial waste to the extent that the land was not arable.
+Older solid waste disposal plot plans outline other potential landfills further west of 1400 W Main Street, now the site of a polyurethane manufacturing plant.

 Geography

-Lagro is located along the Wabash River opposite the mouth of the Salamonie River.
+Lagro is located along the Wabash River opposite the mouth of the Salamonie River, along the historic Wabash and Erie Canal trade route.

 According to the 2010 census, Lagro has a total area of 0.6 sqmi, of which 0.59 sqmi (or 98.33%) is land and 0.01 sqmi (or 1.67%) is water.